pipelinelabo/datalaiq-wiki/gui/queries/queries.md

 Different renderers will give different download formats; in the screenshot above, the chart renderer offers JSON and CSV formats.
 You may find it useful to download a chart in CSV format and import it into a spreadsheet, for instance.

 One particularly useful combination is downloading JSON results from the [raw renderer](#!search/raw/raw.md).
-The resulting file can be used with Gravwell's [reimport ingester](https://github.com/gravwell/gravwell/tree/master/ingesters/reimport) to re-ingest the same entries into a different Gravwell instance.
-If you email Gravwell support about a problem, they may request that you send entries in this format for testing.
+The resulting file can be used with DatalaiQ's [reimport ingester](https://github.com/gravwell/gravwell/tree/master/ingesters/reimport) to re-ingest the same entries into a different DatalaiQ instance.
+If you email DatalaiQ support about a problem, they may request that you send entries in this format for testing.

 ### Share Query URL